-Years before, research ecologist for the U.S.D.A Forest Service, Susannah Lerman, Ph.D. found a similar conclusion.
+Years before, Dr. Susannah Lerman, a research ecologist for the USDA Forest Service, found a similar conclusion.

 She wanted an easy way for everyone to take part in the effort to save the pollinators that didn’t require expensive gardens and a green thumb.

-"There's millions and millions of Americans who have yards," she said of her research which she tries to make actionable by the public.
+"There's millions and millions of Americans who have yards," she said of her research.
 "I like to test using very rigorous science how different types of management behaviors, whether it's mowing grass or planting native plants, or doing specific things for wildlife… to get the science and see how does wildlife respond?"

 For two years, she and her team mowed lawns with different frequency.
 The "lazy lawnmower approach" – being very active while being lazy, was born.